 Cut the top off of the bulb of garlic and remove the individual cloves.
 Smash the cloves with the back of your knife and remove the paper.
 Add to the bowl.

 Slice the lemons and set aside.
 Trim the chicken as needed.
-Drizzle about 1-2 tsp of olive oil on the chicken and sprinkle ¼ of the salt and pepper mixture over both sides and rub it in.
+Drizzle about 1-2 teaspoon of olive oil on the chicken and sprinkle ¼ of the salt and pepper mixture over both sides and rub it in.

 When the 10 minutes of air roast is up, remove the tray with the potatoes and flip them so they evenly brown.